vmware/container-service-extension/docs/cse3_1/CSE31.md

 1. Removal of property `api_version`: Starting CSE 3.1, it is no longer needed to start CSE with a particular VCD API version.
 As a side effect, CSE 3.1 will not recognize `api_version` property under `vcd` section of the config file.
-This property can be safely deleted.
+This property can be safely deleted from the existing configuration files.

 2. Addition of property `legacy_mode`: This property indicates whether CSE server needs to leverage the latest features of VCD like RDE framework, placement policies or not.